 The Training Team

-Susan Maishlish, MA holds a Bachelor in Business Administration from Wilfrid Laurier University and an MA in Conflict Resolution and Mediation from Tel Aviv University, where she graduated as Valedictorian in 2011.
+Susan holds a Bachelor in Business Administration from Wilfrid Laurier University and an MA in Conflict Resolution and Mediation from Tel Aviv University, where she graduated as Valedictorian in 2011.

 Since completing her MA, Susan has provided communications and conflict management training in various environments, including academic institutions in Israel and several successful global organizations.
 She is a certified mediator in the state of Maryland and is the lead trainer in the annual mediation workshop in the International Program in Conflict Resolution and Mediation at Tel Aviv University.
-Most recently, she laid the foundation for the internal communications activities at a leading global cyber security company based in Israel.
+Most recently, she laid the foundation for the internal communications activities for Check Point, a leading global cyber security company based in Israel, and worked to drive the Multicultural Leadership strategy at AARP in Washington, DC.

 If you want to learn more about Susan Maishlish, she welcomes you to connect with her on LinkedIn.